HappyDonkey123/project-mcgruff-v2.0/README.md

    ```

    ```
-   cd terraform/2_application
+   cd terraform/application
    terraform init
    terraform apply -var-file="../global.tfvars"
    ```

    Allow this to complete (approx. 10 minutes).

-   Output will provide the AWS Secrets Manager secret name for the database Admin credential, and the URL for the running application:
+   Output from the logs will provide the AWS Secrets Manager secret name for the database Admin credential, and the URL for the running application:

    ```
    Application_URL = "https://wordpress.mcgruff.click"